Karthi: Other work

 Karthi has been involved in several charities and social service activities.
 On his 31st birthday, he inaugurated the Makkal Nala Mandram, in order to encourage his fans to become involved in welfare activities.
 During the event, Karthi donated blood, donated bicycles to handicapped people, sewing machines to women and schoolbags to children.
 He presented a cheque of ₹ 50,000 to YR Gaitonde Centre for AIDS Research and Education, which helps AIDS affected children.
 In 2011, Karthi became a cause ambassador for promoting awareness of lysosomal storage disease.
-He had also adopted a white tiger cub at Vandalur Zoo and contributed ₹ 72,000 to protect and preserve the animal.
+He had also adopted a white tiger cub at Vandalur Zoo to protect and preserve the animal.
 On his birthdays, Karthi visits orphanages and donates funds to them.

 In September 2010, Karthi signed a contract with Bharti Airtel to become its brand ambassador in South India and appear in its "Indraikku enna plan" advertising campaign.
 He has also appeared in advertisements for Bru Instant Coffee along with Kajal Aggarwal, who had earlier acted opposite him in Naan Mahaan Alla and All in All Azhagu Raja.

 In 2015, Karthi joined fellow actors Vishal, Nassar, Karunas and Ponvannan to campaign against the concurrent office bearers of the Nadigar Sangam, led by R. Sarathkumar and Radha Ravi.
-He was successful in the election, becoming the association's treasurer.
-After starring in Kaatru Veliyidai, he expressed his interest in learning to fly.